spences10/blog.scottspence.me/src/pages/2018/2018-01-01-make-time-for-100doc/index.md

 ### Tools

+WakaTime RescueTime

-## Life hacks
+### Life hacks

 It needs to be called a hack so everyone can thing they're cheating the system.
-In reality it's some helpful rules to aid you if you need to find the extra time
+In reality it's some helpful rules to aid you if you need to find the extra time.

-Get up early, I've taken to getting up an hour earlier than I used to to squeeze an hour and a half out of the morning, I have a MI band that I have set to vibrate to wake me at that time so I do not disturb my wife
+Get up early, I've taken to getting up an hour earlier than I used to to squeeze an hour and a half out of the morning, I have a MI band that I have set to vibrate to wake me at that time so I do not disturb my wife.

 Go to bed early, sleep is important kids, anyone that says otherwise obviously doesn't get enough sleep 🙃